Sathwik-07/Online-Book-Management-System/README.md

 # Additional Details of this Project:

 ## a.
 One-Tier Architecture:
-I followed one-tier architecture, also known as the single-tier architecture which involves deploying all the application components (presentation, application logic, and data management) on a single machine.
+I followed one-tier architecture which also known as the single-tier architecture that involves deploying all the application components (presentation, application logic, and data management) on a single machine.
 In this project case the Java Servlets, handling both presentation and application logic, are directly connected to the MySQL database.

 ## b.
 Integrated Development Environment (IDE):
 Eclipse IDE is used for this project development.